 The brewpub was a new class of license that allowed a small brewery to make beer and sell it by the glass to customers in its own brewery pub.
 Brewpubs were also allowed to self-distribute their extra beer to other retail accounts without going through a beer distributor.
 That was a much more potentially profitable business model for a small, start-up brewery.
 Other states had been having success with this model, and in West Virginia, it was the legislation that kicked off the current wave of small breweries we have today.

-In 1992, Morgantown saw the establishment of the state’s first brewpub when One Onion opened downtown.
+In 1992, Morgantown saw the establishment of the state’s first brewpub when the short-lived One Onion Brewery opened downtown.

 In the mid-1990s, we began seeing more brewpubs open around the state, falling in line with the hot microbrewery climate found around the country at the time.
 Wheeling attracted a major investment from the owners of Denver’s Wynkoop Brewing, who established the beautiful Nail City Brewing in a redeveloped downtown building.
 Huntington saw a group of local investors put a ton of money into remodeling a prime corner space downtown and turning it into the showcase Brew Bakers brewery, bakery, and restaurant.
 Cardinal Brewing, the state’s first distribution brewery in more than 20 years, opened in Charleston.
 It appeared for a short time as if West Virginia might be beginning to catch up with the national enthusiasm for microbreweries, but we soon learned otherwise.
 Good enabling legislation and willing investors alone are not enough to make a business profitable.

 WV breweries hit a rough patch